SpaceOC/NRC/README.md

 # What is currently available:
 - A manager for managing users (and users themselves).
 - A class that allows you to easily insert your commands (now with arguments!) into the kernel without changing the kernel itself. ( HandlerCommands ).
-- Data and file managers (one works with .json files, the other contains simple commands to create folders and files, check them, delete them...).
 - Pseudo-FS!!!
 - Commands (whoim, delete_user, etc.).
 - Embedded OS (bin/source/OS).
 Modify it as you wish.